pmauduit/georchestra_runtime_tests/README.md

 - chromium, chromedriver

-By default, the instrumented browser will be chrome/chromium, but it is also possible to run the testsuite into firefox.
+By default, the instrumented browser will be chrome/chromium, but it is also possible to run the testsuite under firefox.

 # Install